Smorgasbord of races for Make Way who flies to Australia on Friday

-Butt, who will prepare the horse with his trainer partner Sonia Smith at Menangle, says it’s only a matter of time before more New Zealand owners race their horses in Australia rather than sell them.
+Butt, who will prepare the horse with his trainer partner Sonya Smith at Menangle, says it’s only a matter of time before more New Zealand owners race their horses in Australia rather than sell them.

 “There are so many opportunities to make money with these kind of horses over here.
 More owners need to wake up to the earning potential.

 “Sure, you get money in the hand if you sell your horse but you can earn ongoing money racing here.’’

 Butt says he’s liked Make Way since he drove the horse into fourth at the Rowe Cup meeting at Auckland in April - “he’s a lovely all round horse” - and has followed his progress since.

 And while he has done a great job, and earned $36,409 this season, and banked $61,262 in all, from now on the going will get a lot tougher.

 Lincoln Farms’ Pukekohe trainer Ray Green is sad to be losing the colt but says last week’s Sales Series Final, when he ran a brave fourth, brought to a head his plight.

 “He’s always going to be a bridesmaid to Mark’s (Purdon) good ones - thirds, fourths or fifths are all we could hope for.